Bearfart History, Family Crest & Coats of Arms

 Early History of the Bearfart family

 This web page shows only a small excerpt of our Bearfart research.
-Another 259 words (18 lines of text) covering the years 1180, 1400, 1655, 1688, 1685 and 1686 are included under the topic Early Bearfart History in all our PDF Extended History products and printed products wherever possible.
+Another 129 words (9 lines of text) covering the years 1180, 1400, 1655, 1688, 1685 and 1686 are included under the topic Early Bearfart History in all our PDF Extended History products and printed products wherever possible.

 Bearfart Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Bearfart are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Bearfart include Barefoot, Barfoot, Barfitt, Barfit, Barford, Barefield, Barefred, Barefoote and many more.

 Early Notables of the Bearfart family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Bearfart Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Bearfart Notables in all our PDF Extended History products and printed products wherever possible.